reflectoring/reflectoring.github.io/_posts/2021-12-4-spring-boot-internationalization.md

 A locale is a fundamental concept in internationalization.
 It represents a user's language, geographical region, and any specific variant like dialect.

-We use the locale of a user to tailor the information displayed to the user according to the users' language or region.
+We use the locale of a user to tailor the information displayed to the user according to the user's language or region.
 These operations are called locale-sensitive.
 For example, we can display a date formatted according to the locale of the user as `dd/MM/yy` or `MM/dd/yy` or display a number with a locale-specific decimal separator like a comma (3,14 in French) or dot (3.14 in the US).

 Java provides the [Locale](https://docs.oracle.com/javase/8/docs/api/java/util/Locale.html) class for working with internationalization use cases.
 The `Locale` class is used by many classes in Java containing locale-sensitive functions like the `NumberFormat` class used for formatting numbers.